Differences in Types of Intraocular Lenses (IOLs)

 A newer type of IOL, the accommodative, includes lenses such as the Crystalens.
 These IOLs have one focal point, but act like your natural lens, changing shape to move the single focal point to bring objects at varying distances into focus.
 Recently, Bausch and Lomb introduced Crystalens HD, which improves depth of focus to improve near vision while maintaining high quality intermediate and distance vision.
 Khanna Institute of LASIK & Refractive Surgery is proud to offer this new option to our cataract and presbyopia patients.

 If you would like to make permanent enhancements to your vision, please call our office or schedule your appointment online today.
-Orange County ophthalmologist Dr. Khanna can discuss your options with you during your free vision screening.
+Ventura County ophthalmologist Dr. Khanna can discuss your options with you during your free vision screening.